-The hiring panel will include a direct Manager and/or someone you’d be working with day-to-day if your application’s successful.
-(We know it can be helpful to meet the people people you might be working with.)
+The hiring panel will include a direct Manager and/or someone you’ll be working with day-to-day if your application’s successful.

 How will the process work? 🤔

-If your application demonstrates suitability for the role, we’ll arrange a 30-minute phonecall, so we can find out more about each other.
-We'll provide you with a few talking points in advance.
+If your application demonstrates suitability for the role, we’ll arrange a half-hour phonecall so we can find out more about each other.
+(We'll provide you with a few talking points in advance.)

 2. Written or technical task

-There may be follow-up questions after the interview, and we may ask to speak with you again – via phone or video chat; again, at a time that works for you.
+There may be follow-up questions after the interview, and we may ask to speak with you again – via phone or video chat; again, at a time that suits you.

 If you're unable to do any of the above, or have specific access requirements, we're happy to discuss alternatives.

 We tend to get a lot of applications when advertising a job, so can't provide detailed feedback to everyone.
-However, we understand the time and emotional investment it takes to prepare your CV and Cover Letter.
+However, we understand the time and emotional investment it takes to prepare and send an application.
 So if you're not invited to the next stage, we will provide you with a brief reason why.

 invited for an interview, you’ll get timely, personalised feedback.